Ed-Fi-Alliance-OSS/Project-Tanager/showcase/json-validator/README.md

 # JSON File Validation using the ApiSchema File

+> [!NOTE]
+> This application was almost entirely written with GitHub Copilot using this
+> file as a prompt, with a few small human tweaks to finish it off.
+>
+> As written, this results in a strict validator.
+For example, this will throw
+> validation errors when any of the following properties are present: `id`,
+> `_lastModifiedDate`, `_id`.
+If desired, it should not be difficult to modify
+> function `GetValidationErrorMessage` to ignore errors on these fields.

 ## User Story

 I want to validate a JSON file based on JSON Schema definition provided by an